konkam/DPpackage/README.md

 <!-- badges: end -->

 A fork from Alejandro Jara’s DPpackage, which is currently suspended on CRAN.
-All credits go to him, the link to the original page is:
+The link to the original page is:
 <http://www.mat.uc.cl/~ajara/Softwares.html>

 ## Installation